fenago/tableau-server/md/server/tabcmd Commands - Tableau.md

 Note the following when you use this command:

--   **Permissions**: To export, you must have the [Export Image]{.uicontrol} permission.
+-   **Permissions**: To export, you must have the [Export Image] permission.
 By default, this permission is Allowed or Inherited for all roles, although permissions can be set per workbook or view.